cgsdfc/unaligned-mvc.matlab/README-en.md

 If you find our work useful in your research, please cite us as follows:

-> Ao LI, Cong FENG, Yutong NIU, Shibiao XU, Yingtao ZHANG, Guanglu SUN.
+> Ao LI, Ao Li, Cong Feng, Yutong NIU, Shibiao XU, Yingtao ZHANG, Guanglu SUN.
 Multiview clustering method for view-unaligned data[J].
 Journal on Communications, 2022, 43(7): 143-152.